• Skip to primary navigation

 • 1 egg

-• fine sea salt and pepper
+• fine sea salt and black pepper

 Instructions

-• Cook millet: Wash the millet in a fine-mesh sieve.
+• Cook the millet: Wash the millet in a fine-mesh sieve.
 Place it in a small pan, add the vegetable stock, and bring to a boil.
 Turn the heat down to very low and let simmer for about 20 minutes or according to the packet's instructions until all the stock is absorbed.
-Take off the heat and let cool for a while.
+Take it off the heat and let it cool for a while.

-• Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+• Preheat the oven to 400ยฐF/ 200ยฐC.

-• Bake: Divide the mixture between the zucchini halves, sprinkle with the freshly grated hard cheese and bake for about 40 minutes or until the zucchini boats are cooked and the filling is golden.
+• Bake: Divide the mixture between the zucchini halves, sprinkle with the freshly grated hard cheese, and bake for about 40 minutes or until the zucchini boats are cooked and the filling is golden.

 • Serve with tomato salad and baguette.